All reservations require payment in full at time of booking and all sales are final.

 Why must I pay in advance for reservations at EVOO?

 Unlike a traditional restaurant, our ingredient purchases are precise for the number of guests and the menu we are making.
-And if we have “no-shows,” we do not have a convenient way to repurpose the fresh ingredients our chef carefully purchased from our local farmers, fishers, and ranchers.
+And if we have a "no-shows " party, we do not have a convenient way to re-purpose the fresh ingredients our chef carefully purchased from our local farmers, fishers, and ranchers.

-For some dates we keep a "wait list," but no-shows on the night of a reservation doesn't give us enough time to fill in with a wait-listed guest.
+For some dates we keep a wait list, but a no-show on the night of a reservation doesn't give us enough time to fill in with a wait-listed guest.

 We appreciate our guest's understanding that this is a necessary and reasonable practice given the circumstances of our events.